 *If this person were to never change, do you feel fully able to accept them for exactly who they are now?

 It is courageous and empowering to make decisions from this place of deep intuitive connection and knowing.
 The answers lie within you, trust in yourself and allow your deeper truth to guide your way.”

 I love Jennifer’s advice and I hope it will resonate with you.
-If you need help and are struggling with this decision like my client, Natalie, please reach out to Karen at [email protected] – you don’t need to do this alone.
+If you need help and are struggling with this decision like my client, Natalie, please reach out – you don’t need to do this alone.